 Gritty Pittie Rescue

-Gritty Pittie Rescue, based in Longmont, is focused on the rescue and advocacy of pit bull dogs, but make themselves available to help any dog who finds themselves in need regardless of breed.
-The end goal is to be a matchmaker for dogs looking to land on the couch and in the arms of a responsible home and to find their people.
-To find out more about Gritty Pittie, follow them on facebook, or visit their website here.
+Gritty Pittie Rescue, based in Longmont, is focused on the rescue and advocacy of pit bull dogs, and other dogs who find themselves in need regardless of breed.
+To find out more about Gritty Pittie, follow them on Facebook, or visit their website here.

 Underdogs Animal Rescue